Skip to main content

 • Network policies managed autonomously by development teams.

-• Fine-grained control within namespaces.
+• Fine-grained control within a namespace.

 CiliumClusterwideNetworkPolicy is suitable for: